webplatform/docs/concepts/mobile_web/mobile_web/index.md

 Mobile devices have very different methods of input than desktop machines.
 When you are at work, your desktop machine probably has a full QWERTY keyboard, a multi-button mouse, possibly a number pad, etc. On a mobile device, you might only have a number pad.
 You can’t guarantee a full QWERTY keyboard or a pointing device.
 This makes data entry, even cycling through links, a different experience than when at a stationary desk.

-If you have built your Web site using progressive enhancement, then its functionality should not depend on any of these advanced input devices, but should be accessible to everyone using just about any form of input device.
+If you have built your website using progressive enhancement, then its functionality should not depend on any of these advanced input devices, but should be accessible to everyone using just about any form of input device.

 === Processing power and available memory ===